denainjs/Photon-Box/README.md

 ![systemhamiltonian](latex/systemhamiltonian.png)

-The atoms are modelled by **two-state systems**, with Hamiltonian.
+The atoms are modelled by **two-state systems**.
 Their Hamiltonian can be expressed as a function of the difference in pulsation between the excited and ground states using the Pauli operators:

 ![meterhamiltonian](latex/meterhamiltonian.png)